-On Sunday morning, Jerad and Amanda Miller left their two cats with their next-door neighbor and exited their Las Vegas apartment complex on foot, armed with a handgun, a shotgun, and hundreds of rounds of ammunition.
-Less than five hours later, the couple burst into a CiCi's Pizza restaurant just northeast of the Strip, yelled, "This is the start of the revolution," and opened fire on two police officers, in what the Las Vegas Metropolitan Police Department called a "politically motivated ambush."
-They then stripped the slain officers of their weapons and ammo, covered them with swastikas and a "Don't Tread on Me" flag, and headed to a nearby Walmart, where they fatally shot a bystander before Amanda turned the gun on herself and her husband was downed by a police officer.
-Their plan, according to police, was to take over a courthouse, execute public officials, and ultimately overthrow the government.
+On Sunday morning, Jerad and Amanda Miller left their two cats with their next-door neighbor, and left their Las Vegas apartment complex on foot, armed with a handgun, a shotgun, and hundreds of rounds of ammunition.
+Less than five hours later, the couple burst into a CiCi’s Pizza restaurant just northeast of the Strip, yelled “This is the start of the revolution,” and opened fire on two police officers, in what the Las Vegas Metropolitan Police Department called a “politically motivated ambush.”
+They then stripped the slain officers of their weapons and ammo, covered them with swastikas a “Don’t Tread On Me” flag, and headed to a nearby Walmart, where they fatally shot a bystander before Amanda turned the gun on her husband and then killed herself.
+Their plan, according to police, was to takeover a courthouse, execute public officials, and ultimately overthrow the government.

 The Las Vegas shooting comes just days after Dennis Marx, a known sovereign citizen, attempted to gun down police officers at a Georgia courthouse, opening fire with an AR-15 and throwing homemade grenades and spike sticks.
 Like the Millers, his plan was to occupy the courthouse and attack law enforcement officials there, according to the Forsyth County sheriff’s department.
 (In the end, Marx was the only one who died in the attack.)